BruceBinBoxing/Deep_Learning_Weather_Forecasting/README.md

-weather_AI_Challenger
+Global AI Challenger-Weather Forecasting
 ==============================
+Produce more accurate weather forecasts based on the observation and prediction of meteorological elements.

-*This is my first competition project.
-If it is helpful, a star would be a big stimuli for me.*
+Our rank-3 (CCIT007) score indicates end-to-end seq2seq Deep Learning model with small feature engineering can greatly improve weather forecasting accuracy (*This is my first competition project.
+If it is helpful, a star would be a big stimuli for me.*)

 ### Requirements
 Based on **Python 3.6.** Required packages like keras, tensorflow etc. are iincluded in **requirements.txt**.
 Run bellow command to install them.